blekmus/blekmus/README.md

 ## Are you a Communist? ☭
 Where'd that come from!?
 Ah, I see you've stumbled upon my [secret repository](https://commicasa.thelonelylands.com).
 Sorry to disappoint, but the contents of the project shall remain a mystery for now.
-You'll find everything out when it's the year of the Linux Desktop.
-You can't stop the revolution.
+It will reveal itself when it's the year of the Linux Desktop.
+You can't stop the revolution _[maniacal laughter]_.